-Even if you have enough cash in the bank to buy your next home outright, you should probably think twice before you do
+Even if you have enough money in the bank to buying cash your next home outright, you should probably think twice before you do

-- You will lose liquidity.
-For most people, buying a home cash could mean that all the money they have – or at least a large percentage – will be tied up in one asset, leaving little to spare for other investments, savings or emergencies.
+1. You will lose liquidity.
+For most people, buying cash a home could mean that all the money they have – or at least a large percentage – will be tied up in one asset, leaving little to spare for other investments, savings or emergencies.

-- Property can take weeks or months to sell, which can become a real problem if you need money quickly.
-Even trying to raise a home loan against your paid‑for property can take far too long if you have a serious emergency.
+4. Property can take weeks or months to sell, which can become a real problem if you need money quickly.
+Even trying to raise a home loan against your paid for property can take far too long if you have a serious emergency.

-- No bank valuation.
+5. No bank valuation.
 When you apply for a home loan, the bank will usually send a valuator to see that there is sufficient value in the property to justify the purchase price.
-This will not happen if you buy the property cash, so you will have no ‘third party’ confirmation that you are not overpaying on your property.
+This will not happen if you weren’t buying cash the property, so you will have no ‘third party’ confirmation that you are not overpaying on your property.

 Obviously, says Kotzé, the decision about how to pay for your home is a personal one, but you should not decide to do away with a bond and part with a large amount of cash on the spur of the moment.
 “You must seek professional help to make a proper assessment of your overall financial situation and long-term investment plans before you make such a major move,” he says.